 Outsourcing wound up saving millions of dollars while most of the individuals who did the day-to-day work kept their jobs.
 The move also enabled Sharp to funnel more money toward education and research, the primary missions of all institutions of higher learning.

 John Sharp is a man who understands not only politics and finance, but also human nature.
 In his time as chancellor, he’s been a catalyst in enhancing both Texas A&M’s brand and overall image.

 In the late stages of the Aggies 2012 football season, when it appeared that Manziel could emerge from “out of nowhere” to win the Heisman, the school’s 12th Man Foundation hired the architectural firm Populous to do an initial feasibility study of enlarging Kyle Field.

-Sharp liked the idea and threw his full and considerable support behind it.
+Sharp liked the idea and threw his full support behind it.

 Craig Kaufman was the Populous architect who led the Kyle Field redevelopment.